Make sure money doesn’t meddle in your relationship.

 The final most common type of financial infidelity comes when one partner is squirreling away money or assets from the other.
 This usually happens for one of two reasons:

-- The “saver”in the relationship feels like they have to hide money in order to keep it from being spent.
+- The “saver” in the relationship feels like they have to hide money in order to keep it from being spent.

 - The person hiding money is preparing for separation.

 In the first case, it’s not a good sign for the relationship that you have to keep secret accounts in order to keep your partner from spending every dime, but it’s also not the end of the world.
-In this case, you both need to get on the same page when it comes to saving and spending.
+In this case, you both need to get on the same page when it comes to saving and spending money.

-Your budget needs to have a set amount that you save together and that money shouldn’t be spent.
-Real limits need to be set for spending so each of you knows exactly how much you’re supposed to spend each month.
+Your budget needs to have a set amount that you save together, and that money shouldn’t be spent.
+Real limits need to be set for spending, so each of you knows exactly how much you’re supposed to spend each month.
 And if your partner really does have a hard time not spending, consider saving and asset options that can’t be tapped, such as investing in bonds where you put the money away and can’t touch it for a set amount of time.

 Hiding assets in preparation for a divorce is an entirely different matter.
-If you’re trying to hide assets ahead of a legal separation, keep in mind that it’s against the law to hide assets during a divorce filing.
+If you’re trying to hide financial assets ahead of a legal separation, keep in mind that it’s against the law to hide assets during a divorce filing.
 In most cases, even if you plan on leaving soon, hiding assets is not a good idea.
 Unless you have a specific reason, such as putting away money to flee from domestic abuse, you should never try to hide assets.